 We practice in comfortable counselling rooms in Alphacom House in Oakhill Road in Horsham.
 There is free parking on the streets around Alphacom House, except for before 10am for which we can provide parking permits.

-The majority of our counsellors’ operate on a voluntary basis giving 3 hours free counselling per week to support our work.
+Our counsellors’ offer hours on a voluntary basis as well as doing paid work to support our social mission.
 We have a sliding scale fee structure to our clients based on their income.
 Our clients self-refer or are referred in by their healthcare professionals.
 We can work either long term or on a time limited basis, dependent on clients’ needs.

 What are our requirements for applicants?